background

 Step 6.
 Tap on "Download and Install" to proceed.

-Before we proceed, we'd advise you to download and install iTunes on your Windows computer first.
-Now let’s get started.
+You can use your PC or a Mac to update your iPhone via iTunes.
+Before we proceed, we'd advise you to download and install iTunes on your computer first.
+Now let's get started.

 Step 1.
 On your Windows computer, open the iTunes app, and if you're a Mac user, open the Finder.